lucywyman/recipes/to-make/_posts/ina-garten/salmon-with-tomatoes.md

 ##### Directions:

 1. Preheat the oven to 425°F
-2. Heat 3 tablespoonspoons of olive oil in a medium (10") pan.
+2. Heat 3 tablespoons of olive oil in a medium (10") pan.
 3. Add the onion and saute over medium-low heat for 5 minutes, stirring occasionally.
 4. Add the garlic and saute for 1 more minute
 5. Stir in the tomatoes, 1 teaspoon salt, and ½ teaspoon pepper and cook over medium-low heat for 10 to 15 minutes, stirring occasionally, until the liquid evaporates and the tomato sauce thickens slightly.